+Having a pet is a lot of responsibility, and part of it is keeping your pet free from bugs like fleas.
 If you're a pet owner, you know that it takes more than a cat or dog collar to keep these fleas from invading your home.
-Here are some interesting facts about these annoying insects, as well as tips for getting rid of them from the experts at MosquitoNix®
+You also know that once fleas make it onto your pet and into your home, you want them gone as soon as possible.
+Here are some interesting facts about these annoying insects, as well as tips for getting rid of them, from the experts at MosquitoNix®.

 What Are Fleas?

-Adult fleas are reddish-brown in color and measure one to five millimeters in length, They have a flattened body, tiny antennae, and predominant hind legs, as well as a specialized exoskeleton that allows them to jump more than 12 inches.
+Adult fleas are reddish-brown in color, and measure one to five millimeters in length.
+They have a flattened body, tiny antennae and predominant hind legs, as well as a specialized exoskeleton that allows them to jump distances covering more than 12 inches.

-There are about 2,000 species of flea are found worldwide, with some 300 thriving in North America.
+There are about 2,000 different species of fleas found worldwide, with some 300 thriving in North America.
 Many species prey on specific hosts, such as rabbits, but any warm-blooded mammal makes a suitable blood meal for a flea.

 Flea's Mating Habits

 Adult female fleas store sperm after mating and can continue to lay eggs their entire lifespan, which is about one month.
-One cat flea can produce up to 2,000 eggs.
-The eggs go through three larval stages off the host, then a pupa stage that can survive up to a month with no host but requires a blood meal to emerge as an adult.
+For reference, one cat flea can produce up to 2,000 eggs.
+The eggs go through three larval stages off the host, then to a pupa stage that can survive up to a month with no host, but is one which requires a blood meal to emerge as an adult.

 Fleas and Pets

 Because they feed on blood, fleas can transmit disease.
-Generally, their bites result in itchy, red welts, though some pets can have allergies to the bites and can form excessive scabs underneath their fur.
+Flea-borne encephalitis, tapeworms and murine typhus are a few of the diseases fleas can transmit to humans or pets.
+Not all fleas carry illnesses, but it's best to take care to prevent bites just in case.
+Generally, their bites result in itchy, red welts, though some pets can have allergies to the bites and can form excessive scabs underneath their fur from continued scratching.
+Some humans and pets can have severe allergic reactions, resulting in hives or extreme rashes.

 How Can I Tell If My Pet Has Fleas?

 There are several ways to detect fleas on your pet.
-If they are scratching more than usual, that's a sign that the bugs are busy biting.
-Additionally, fleas leave feces behind that resembles coarse pepper and can often be found in pet beds.
+If they are scratching more than usual, that's a sign the bugs are busy biting.
+Additionally, fleas leave feces behind that resemble coarse black pepper and can often be found in pet beds.
+You can comb your pet's fur to see if you find traces of fleas or check the patches of fur by their ears, tail and hind end where fleas like to hide and see if you find live ones or their feces.

 Solutions for Fleas in Your Home

 Adult fleas are easy to spot.
 But, like other insects, their eggs, larvae and pupae are more difficult to detect.
-In fact, about 80% of the flea population in your home will be in egg or larvae form, so dealing only with the adults won't fix a flea problem at all.
+In fact, about 80% of the flea population in your home will be in egg or larvae form, so dealing only with the adults won't fix a flea problem at all in the long term.